hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-3-interacting-with-nomad.md

 # Lab Challenge 3.1: Instructions

 * Start the "Nomad Basics" track by clicking the purple "Start" button on the "Nomad CLI" challenge of the track.
-* While the challenge is loading, read the displayed text.
+* While the challenge is loading, read the notes in both screens.
 * Click the green "Start" button to start the "Nomad CLI" challenge.
 * Follow the instructions on the right side of the challenge.
 * After completing all the steps, click the green "Check" button to see if you did everything right.